davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: SPARC options

-These -m options are supported on the SPARC:
+These :samp:`-m` options are supported on the SPARC:

 .. option:: -mno-app-regs, -mapp-regs